Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 Figure 29: VGUArcType Values.................................................................................205
 Figure 30: vguArc Parameters....................................................................................207
 =======
-$$v'_{repeat} = v−|v|$$
+$$v'_{repeat} = vâˆ’|v|$$

-In reflect mode, the offset value v is mapped to a new value v´ that is guaranteed to liebetween 0 and 1.
+In reflect mode, the offset value v is mapped to a new value vÂ´ that is guaranteed to liebetween 0 and 1.
 Following this mapping, the color is defined as for pad mode:

 $$
 v'_{reflect} =